verb (lets, letting; past and past participle let)

 let oneself go

-- 1Act in an unrestrained or uninhibited way: you need to unwind and let yourself goMore example sentences
+- 1Act in a relaxed or uninhibited way: you need to unwind and let yourself goMore example sentences

 - Carl made her feel so good, so relaxed that she let herself go completely, losing herself in the moment.